 Earth month is here, and we’re celebrating Mother Ocean with the Endangered Seas Collection!
 Representing 5 beautiful seas around the world, each bag features a color palette inspired by their gorgeous and diverse geography, climate, and culture.

-During the month of April, we’ll be donating $1 for each Stasher bag sold to the Surfrider Foundation, a nonprofit dedicated to the protection and enjoyment of the world's ocean, waves and beaches, for all people.
+We’re donating 1% of sales from this collection to the Surfrider Foundation, a nonprofit dedicated to the protection and enjoyment of the world's ocean, waves and beaches, for all people.
 That means you can make a real difference for the planet with every purchase, and again every time you reach for a reusable Stasher bag instead of a single-use plastic baggie.

 And because no trip around the world is complete without sampling local cuisine, we’re sharing 5 recipes that honor the vibrant culinary heritage of each region.
 Prep and store using your Stasher bags and let us know how the final products taste!
 Recipes have been tweaked slightly to be vegetarian.
 Bon appetit!